Preparing for Winter Storms

 • A basic tool kit

-• Toys, puzzles and games to provide entertainment
+• Toys, puzzles, and games to provide entertainment

-30956E11-132E-439D-8B76-9901DCB9A832You should also make sure your vehicle is prepared for winter storms.
-Create a compact version of your emergency kit with a flashlight, food, water, blankets and warm clothing, and add road flares, a snow shovel, sand or kitty litter for traction if you get stuck and an indoor-safe, portable heat source.
+You should also make sure your vehicle is prepared for winter storms.
+Create a compact version of your emergency kit with a flashlight, food, water, blankets, and warm clothing, and add road flares, a snow shovel, sand, or kitty litter for traction if you get stuck, and an indoor-safe, portable heat source.

 As the Snow Falls

 During a winter weather event, there are a few steps you can take to protect your home and keep everyone safe.
-Bring pets indoors, move livestock to shelter and make sure animals can reach food and water sources.
+Bring pets indoors, move livestock to shelter, and ensure animals can reach food and water sources.
 Extreme weather can affect plumbing.
 Open cupboard doors to allow warm air to circulate around exposed pipes.
 A trickle of running water will keep pipes from freezing.
 You may want to consider purchasing a pipe thawing kit if you live in an area that regularly experiences sub-zero temperatures.

 If you must go outdoors, dress appropriately.
 Wear several light layers, and stay dry to prevent hypothermia or frostbite.
 Avoid overexerting yourself when clearing snow, and take frequent breaks inside to rest and warm up.
 If you must travel, be sure someone knows your route and when you expect to arrive.
-Check in when you reach your destination.
+Check-in when you reach your destination.

-Winter storms are common in many parts of the country, and knowing how to prepare for a blizzard can help keep your family and home safe during an extreme weather event.
+Winter storms are common in many parts of the country, and knowing how to prepare for a blizzard can help keep your family and home safe during an extreme weather.
 Winterize your home and vehicle, create a communication plan for your family, build an emergency kit, and enjoy the peace of mind being prepared for a crisis brings.

 Leave a Reply